Medical expert of the article

 Treatment of primary aldosteronism

 Tumors can be removed laparoscopically.
-After removal of the adenoma, blood pressure decreases in all patients; complete remission is observed in 50-70%.
-With hyperplasia of the adrenal glands, 70% have hypertension after bilateral adrenalectomy; therefore, surgical treatment is not recommended.
-Hyperaldosteronism in these patients can be controlled by spironolactone, starting from 300 mg orally once a day and decreasing to a maintenance dose, usually about 100 mg once a day for more than 1 month; or amiloride (5-10 mg) or other K-saving diuretics.
-About half of these patients need additional antihypertensive therapy.
+After adenoma removal, blood pressure decreases in all patients; complete remission occurs in 50-70%.
+In adrenal hyperplasia, 70% remain hypertensive after bilateral adrenalectomy; therefore, surgical treatment is not recommended.
+Hyperaldosteronism in these patients can be controlled with spironolactone, starting with 300 mg orally once daily and tapering to a maintenance dose, usually about 100 mg once daily, over 1 month; or with amiloride (5-10 mg) or other K-sparing diuretics.
+About one-half of these patients require additional antihypertensive therapy.